Brittney Griner supporters plan pot ‘smoke out’ outside Russian Embassy

 “Brittney’s biggest fear is that she is not exchanged and will have to serve the whole sentence in Russia,” the statement added.
 “She had hopes for today as each month, each day away from her family and friends matters to her.”

-Fellow basketball stars such as the Golden State Warriors’ Stephen Curry and the Brooklyn Nets’ Kyrie Irving have used their platforms to advocate for the seven-time WNBA All-Star’s release from Russia.
+Fellow basketball stars such as Stephen Curry of the Golden State Warriors and Kyrie Irving of the Brooklyn Nets have used their platforms to advocate for the seven-time WNBA All-Star’s release from Russia.